-As Mr. Peay, our Chief Financial Officer, did not have an employment agreement, his employment with the Company is "at will."
-Effective April 8, 2012, Mr. Peay's base salary was increased from \$210,000 to \$250,000.
-In establishing Mr. Peay's 2012 base salary, the Compensation Committee considered, among other things, the compensation for similar positions at similarly-situated companies together with his efforts in the success of the Company's equity offering completed in February 2012, as well as the additional responsibilities and duties required by his role as chief financial officer of a public company.
-Mr. Peay resigned as the Company's Chief Financial Officer, Secretary and Treasurer on March 15, 2013.
+As Mr. Ritchie, our Chief Operating Officer, did not have an employment agreement, his employment with the Company is "at will."
+Effective April 1, 2014, Mr. Ritchie's salary was increased from \$240,000 to \$245,000 and his salary remained at \$245,000 during the year ended December 31, 2015.
+In establishing Mr. Ritchie's base salary, the Compensation Committee considered, among other things, the compensation for similar positions at similarly-situated companies, as well as the additional responsibilities and duties required by his role as chief operating officer of a public company.